 In May 2014, the IASB issued IFRS 15, "Revenue from Contracts with Customers", which introduces a single, comprehensive revenue recognition model for all contracts with customers other than those that are within the scope of other standards, such as financial instruments, insurance contracts and leases.
-IFRS 15 therefore supersedes the two main revenue recognition standards, IAS 18, "Revenue", and IAS 11, "Construction Contracts", as well as related interpretations.
+The majority of the Company's will therefore not be affected by the adoption of this standard.
+IFRS 15 supersedes IAS 18, "Revenue", and related interpretations.
 The core principle of this standard is that revenue recognition should depict the transfer of goods or services in an amount that reflects the consideration received or expected to be received in exchange for these goods or services.
-The new standard also provides more guidance on certain types of transactions and will result in an increase in disclosures related to revenue.